Custom Event Setup

 • Difficulty falling asleep

-• Frequent awakening
+• Frequent awakenings

 • Loud snoring, gasping/choking sounds

-• Extreme fatigue even after adequate rest
+• Extreme fatigue even after sufficient rest

-What are the possible complications of sleep disorders?
+What are the consequences of sleep disorders?

-Sleep disorders can cause a range of problems that seriously affect someone's quality of life.
+Sleep disorders can cause a range of problems that seriously affect quality of life.
 These may include:

 • Reduced productivity - People who don't sleep enough or well enough often feel exhausted during the day.
 This can slow down work or tasks and lead to stress.